0b10010010/MotorlabMBD/README.md

 # MotorlabMBD

+When editing the project within IDE, make sure to change the source code used in Simulink to generate code.
+Simulink code generation will overwrite any changes made!

 DO NOT COPY THE SIMULINK FILE AND BUILD WITH DIFFERENT IOC FILE.
 IT WILL GIVE YOU THE stm32_make_rtw_hook(): error with copyModelFiles() ERROR